mynameishaheer/Introduction-to-Java/Problem_5/README.md

 _Hint: use the % operator._

 ## Bonus Exercise:
 A couple beginning a family decides to keep having children until they have at least one of either sex.
 Assume that the probability p of having a boy or girl is 1/2.
-Find total number of children by simulation.
+Write a program `BoysAndGirls.java` find total number of children by simulation.